Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 He had his own apartment.
 He hadn't mentioned divorce.
 As far as Dorothy knew, he didn't date.

-As a matter of fact, for the last three months, he had become a close friend, calling her to see what she needed.
-He would try to explain his feelings.
+As a matter of fact, for the last three months, he had called weekly her to see what she needed.
+Sometimes he would try to explain his feelings.

 She said, "hush, it is what it is."

-Excuses would anger her and she needed positive energy.
+Excuses angered her and she needed positive energy.
 Damn his feelings!
-He had a chance.

 As a matter of fact, there was a man named Scott Channing that belonged to her support group.
-He had taken her out several times for dinner.
+They had gone out for dinner a couple of times after group.
 He had never been married.
-He was newly diagnosed and he was as her Mom used to say "smitten with her".
-His kiss had been nice but didn't stir anything.
+He was newly diagnosed and needed someone.
+His attempt at a kiss had been nice but didn't stir anything.

 One problem with M.S. is reduced sexual feelings due to nerve endings.
 They hadn't opened up that sensitive subject yet.